Replication crisis: Replication

 Reproducibility can also be distinguished from replication, as referring to reproducing the same results using the same data set.
 Reproducibility of this type is why many researchers make their data available to others for testing.

 The replication crisis does not necessarily mean these fields are unscientific.
 Rather, this process is part of the scientific process in which old ideas or those that cannot withstand careful scrutiny are pruned, although this pruning process is not always effective.

 A hypothesis is generally considered to be supported when the results match the predicted pattern and that pattern of results is found to be statistically significant.
-Results are generally considered significant when statistical testing determines that there is a 5% (or less) probability that the measured effects are inconsequential.
-This is depicted as p < 0.05, where p (typically called the p-value) is the probability level.
+Results are considered significant whenever the relative frequency of the observed pattern falls below an arbitrarily chosen value (i.e. the significance level) when assuming the null hypothesis is true.
+This generally answers the question of how unlikely results would be if no difference existed at the level of the statistical population.
+If the probability associated with the test statistic exceeds the chosen critical value, the results are considered statistically significant.
+The corresponding probability of exceeding the critical value is depicted as p < 0.05, where p (typically referred to as the "p-value") is the probability level.
 This should result in 5% of hypotheses that are supported being false positives (an incorrect hypothesis being erroneously found correct), assuming the studies meet all of the statistical assumptions.
 Some fields use smaller p-values, such as p < 0.01 (1% chance of a false positive) or p < 0.001 (0.1% chance of a false positive).
 But a smaller chance of a false positive often requires greater sample sizes or a greater chance of a false negative (a correct hypothesis being erroneously found incorrect).
 Although p-value testing is the most commonly used method, it is not the only method.